 Child Abduction is a serious offence and is penalized under the Thai Criminal Law, Section 313 which states:

 “Whoever, in order to obtain a ransom: 1.
 Takes away a child not yet over fifteen years of age; 2.
 Takes away a person over fifteen years of age by using deceitful means, threat, doing any act of violence, unjust influence or mode of coercion by any other means; or 3.
 Restrains or detains any person, shall be punished with imprisonment of fifteen to twenty years and fined of thirty thousand to forty thousand Baht, or imprisonment for life, or death.
 If the commission of the offence according to the first paragraph causes grievous bodily harm to such person taken away, restrained or detained, or is by acts of torture or hardly cruelty so as to cause bodily harm or mental harm to such person, the offender shall be punished with death or imprisonment for life.
 If the commission of such offence causes death to the person taken away, restrained, or detained, the offender shall be punished with death.”
 Such accomplices or intermediaries of the person who abducted the child shall also be penalized under the following sections of the Thai Criminal Law:

 Section 314 “Whoever, to be a supporter to the commission of the offence according to Section 313, shall be liable to the same punishment as a principal in such offence.”

 Section 315 “Whoever, to act as the intermediary person, to demanding, accepting or agreeing to accept any property or benefit to which not to be entitled from the offender under Section 313 or from the person who will give the ransom, shall be imprisoned as from fifteen years to twenty years and fined as from thirty thousand Baht to forty thousand Baht, or life imprisonment.”

 The Convention of 25 October 1980 on the Civil Aspects of International Child Abduction (HCCH 1980 Child Abduction Convention) is a multilateral treaty, which seeks to protect children from the harmful effects of wrongful removal and retention across international boundaries by providing a procedure to bring about their prompt return and ensuring the protection of rights of access.
 The "Child Abduction Section" provides information about the operation of the Convention and the work of the Hague Conference in monitoring its implementation and promoting international cooperation in the area of child abduction.
 In Thailand, parental child abduction is not a criminal offence.
 It is considered to be a dispute between the parents and a civil matter to be settled by a court of law.
 Thailand has signed the 1980 Hague Convention on the Civil Aspects of Child Abduction.

 If your country is a signatory to the Hague Convention, then, the convention may work and take effect, however, if your country is not a signatory to the Hague Convention e.g. the United Kingdom, then it cannot operate between the two countries.

-Our service is not limited to Child Abduction cases, we can also provide further assistance with other legal matters and we are confident that we will be able to assist you with your legal needs.
-If you have any questions or inquiries do not hesitate to contact us and we will be more than happy to assist you.
+Our service is not limited to Child Abduction cases, we can also provide further assistance with other legal matters, and we are confident that we will be able to assist you with your legal needs.
+If you have any questions or inquiries, do not hesitate to contact us, and we will be more than happy to assist you.